Office Chair Safety Tips

 Smaller workers will also need to be taken into consideration.
 A short employee may require a low chair so their feet can touch the ground comfortably while they work.
 Keeping feet flat on the floor is recommended for better ergonomic support.

-Bern Office Systems has new, ergonomic chairs for all your business needs.
-Visit our Milwaukee showroom to try out chairs for yourself.
+Bern Office Systems has new, ergonomic chairs and affordable used chairs in great condition for all your business needs.
+Visit our Milwaukee showroom to try them out for yourself.